microsoft/qlib/README.md

 ## Run multiple models
 `Qlib` also provides a script [`run_all_model.py`](examples/run_all_model.py) which can run multiple models for several iterations. (**Note**: the script only supprots *Linux* now.
 Other OS will be supported in the future.)

 The script will create a unique virtual environment for each model, and delete the environments after training.
-Thus, only experiment results such as `IC` and `backtest` results will be generated and stored. (**Note**: the script will erase your previous experiment records created by running itself.)
+Thus, only experiment results such as `IC` and `backtest` results will be generated and stored.

 Here is an example of running all the models for 10 iterations:
 ```python